hardphoenix/MC3416/MC3416/ReadME.md

 - If you use the RTOS operating system, you must change the value of the following macro at the beginning of the MC3416.h file:
 -
+- If you are a user of IC (Accelerometer) MC3416 library You need to do the following steps to port this library with your code:
+- This library is ported for [ESP32-IDF](https://github.com/espressif/esp-idf) , [STM32](https://www.st.com/en/microcontrollers-microprocessors/stm32f1-series.html) Mcrocontroller.
 ```C
 #define USE_RTOS    1
 ```